tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ```
 Note that inside the `mergeMap` we use the `startWith` operator to force a `DownEvent` onto the start of the flattened stream.
 Then the accumulator function passed to `scan` uses sub-type polymorphism to cause the correct behaviour for the different types of `MousePosEvent``.

-The advantage of this code is not brevity; with the introduced type definitions it's longer than the previous implementations of the same logic.
+The advantage of this code is not brevity; with the introduced type definitions it’s longer than the previous implementations of the same logic.
 Rather, the advantages of this pattern are:

  * *maintainability*: we have separated setup code and state management code;
  * *scalability*: we can extend this code pattern to handle more complicated state machines.
 We can easily `merge` in more input streams, adding Event types to handle their `State` updates, and the only place we have to worry about effects visible to the outside world is in the function passed to `subscribe`.